The website had been live for a month and it was all going downhill.

 Well, that depends.
 On a lot, actually.

-Let’s have a look at what a bounce rate really is and what a “bounce” means for different parts of your Etsy shop.
-Keep reading
+Let’s have a look at what a bounce rate really is and what a “bounce” means for different parts of your online shop.

 If you’re ready to harness the power of numbers to improve your shop but haven’t installed Google Analytics yet, don’t wait any longer!